homer0/projext/documents/plugins.md

 #### List of the project files and/or folders to copy

-- name: `project-files-to-copy`.
+- Name: `project-files-to-copy`.
-- reduces: The list of files and/or folders to copy.
+- Reduces: The list of files and/or folders to copy.

 This event is used if the feature to copy project files is enabled (check the project configuration document) and the command that does the copying is called.

 #### Target information

-- name: `target-load`.
+- Name: `target-load`.
-- reduces: A target information.
+- Reduces: A target information.

 This is called when woopack loads a new target, after defining its paths and applying its type template.

 #### The list of commands to build a target

-- name: `build-target-commands-list`.
+- Name: `build-target-commands-list`.
-- reduces: The list of CLI commands woopack uses to build a target.
+- Reduces: The list of CLI commands woopack uses to build a target.
-- parameters:
+- Parameters:
  - `target`: The target information.
  - `type`: The build type, `development` or `production`.
  - `run`: Whether or not the target will be executed after building.